KVVA-FM: KSTM and KVVA-FM

-Two years after buying KSTM, Beta acquired KIFN 860 AM, Phoenix's heritage Spanish-language station, and relaunched it as KVVA.
-Five years later, Beta opted to jettison the rock format for Spanish-language adult contemporary as KVVA-FM 107.1.
-It was the first Spanish-language FM station in Phoenix since 99.9 KNNN had exited the format in 1984.
+Two years after buying KSTM, Beta acquired KIFN (860 AM), Phoenix's heritage Spanish-language station, and relaunched it as KVVA.
+Five years later, Beta opted to jettison KSTM's rock format for Spanish-language adult contemporary as KVVA-FM 107.1.
+It was the first Spanish-language FM station in Phoenix since KNNN had exited the format in 1984.

 Romántica, Estrella, Jose, Suavecita

 Beta went bankrupt in 1996, and the AM and FM stations were auctioned separately.
 KVVA-FM was sold to Z-Spanish Radio Network.
-Four years later, Entravision acquired KVVA-FM and KMJK (now KDVA) and combined the two into a simulcast for its "Radio Romántica" format.
+Four years later, Entravision Communications acquired KVVA-FM and KMJK and combined the two into a simulcast for its "Radio Romántica" format.
 In 2005, the stations were changed to "Super Estrella," as part of the Super Estrella Network programmed by Edgar Pineda from Los Angeles.
-In September 2008, the simulcast switched to "Jose FM," a Spanish adult hits format.
-The current "La Suavecita" format was instituted in 2018.
+In September 2008, the simulcast switched to "Jose FM", a Spanish adult hits format.
+The "La Suavecita" format was instituted in 2018.

 In July 2020, after years of filings involving a nearby FM allotment to Aguila, Entravision was approved to move KVVA-FM's city of license from Apache Junction to Sun Lakes, in order to relocate the transmitter from Apache Junction to South Mountain and become a market-wide signal.
-Its simulcast partner, 106.9 KDVA, moved to 106.7 MHz in late October 2023.
-The transmitter move was completed in June 2024, which included the introduction of a simulcast of KFUE 106.7 on its HD2 subchannel.
+Its simulcast partner, KDVA, moved from 106.9 to 106.7 MHz in late October 2023.
+The transmitter move was completed in June 2024, which included the introduction of a simulcast of 106.7–now KFUE–on KVVA-FM's HD2 subchannel.